...

 Tanesashi Coast (種差海岸)

-After spending a couple of days in the mountain, how about heading to the beach for a scenery change?
+After spending a couple of days in the mountains, how about heading to the beach for a scenery change?
+Before heading back to Hachinohe’s city center, take a train to Tanesashi Coast.

 The Tanesashi Coast at the center of Sanriku Fukkō National Park (三陸復興國立公園) is an unusual beach.
 Instead of a sandy beach shore, it has a natural lawn spread all the way to its shoreline!
 As one of the National Places of Scenery Beauty along the Tanesashi Coastline, you can admire more than 650 different types of plants that bloom from spring to fall!